Airport Information for Kirkwall Airport

 Generations of seafarers, settlers and visitors have been attracted to this group of more than 70 islands scattered off the northern tip of Scotland's mainland.
 Today's visitors come in search of wildlife, history, outdoor activities and will find the famed Orcadian welcome.

 Built in 1940, the airport was originally used for the defence of the Scapa Flow naval base.
-In 1986 the airport passed to Highlands and Islands Airports Limited.
+The airport cafe serves hot and cold drinks, snacks and light meals and vending machines are also available in the terminal building.

 More Tourist Information